abdelillah003/DBMS_08/README.md

 ```

 > **Question:** What is the difference between `down` and `down -v`?
-> When would you use each?
+> When would you use each? docker compose down stops and removes the containers and network, but keeps named volumes and their data.

+docker compose down -v also removes the named volumes, so the stored database data is deleted.

+Use down when you want to restart later and keep the data.
+Use down -v for a complete reset or cleanup.

 ### Step 7 – Commit